inmanta/inmanta-core/docs/troubleshooting.rst

 When the ``autostart_agent_map`` is configured correctly, but the agent is still not up, read the logs of the auto-started agent
 .
 These logs can be found at the following location: ``<config.log-dir>/agent-<environment-id>.[log|out|err]``.
-The environment ID is present in the URL of the dashboard.
+The environment ID is present in the URL of the web-console.
 More information about the different log files can be found :ref:`here<administrators_doc_logging>`.
 When reading those log files, pay specific attention to error messages and warnings that could explain why the agent is marked as down.
 Also, ensure that the name of the agent under consideration is added as an endpoint to the agent process.
 The log file should contain the following message when a certain